Adult members policy

 And you can find more information about specific roles in the volunteer roles in guiding pages.

 Membership is at the discretion of Girlguiding in line with the recruitment and vetting policy.

 What does Girlguiding expect of me as a member?

 As an adult member and a volunteer of Girlguiding you have an important responsibility – to be a role model to young people in your care.
 So, you are expected to take a lead in reflecting Girlguiding’s values in the community.
 As a member:

 - You must go through the recruitment process and keep relevant disclosure checks up to date.

-- You must agree to have your details stored on the Girlguiding membership system, keep these up to date and have a working email address that only you can access (this helps us keep admin costs down, so we can invest more elsewhere.
-If you need help with this please let us know on your contact preferences).
+- You must agree to have your details stored on the Girlguiding membership system and other relevant digital platforms, keep these up to date and have a working email address that only you can access (this helps us keep admin costs down, so we can invest more elsewhere.
+If you need help with this you can contact your commissioner).